kwhat/jnativehook/readme.txt

 *** License ***
 Copyright (C) 2006-2010 Alexander Barker.
 All Rights Received.

-JNativeHook is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Alternate Licensing Options

-In addtion to the GNU Lesser General Public License business-friendly licensing options are avaiable for JNativeHook.
-If you wish to incorprate JNativeHook into your commercial software package where the tearms of the GPL are not a viable option you may choose to obtain a commercial license.
-For more information on avaiable licencing options please contact me via email at alex@1stleg.com or by paper mail at the following address:
+In addtion to the GNU General Public License, I offer business-friendly licensing options for JNativeHook.
+If you wish to incorporate JNativeHook into your commercial software package where the terms of the GPL are not a viable option, you may choose to obtain a commercial license.
+For more information on available licensing options, please contact me via email at alex@1stleg.com or by paper mail at the following address:

 Alexander Barker
 3946 Verde Vista Dr.